+With so many employees working from home these days, it’s easy to get complacent and forget to stretch our legs.
 Unfortunately, the pandemic closed many fitness centers and gyms.
-Those eager to get their fit lifestyle started are left to figure out working out from home instead.
+Those eager to get their fit lifestyle started are left to figure out how to exercise at home instead.

 Online Fitness Communities

 If you’re like us, you probably signed up for a gym membership because you like the accountability.
 Being around other people while you work out can make it easier to stay motivated.
 A sense of accountability comes from working out in a class.
 But with the pandemic starting in 2020, many gym-goers lost their option to even visit a gym.
 As a result, online fitness classes and communities stepped in to take their place.

 The benefit of online classes is that they’re often much cheaper than a gym membership.
 With this method, you can do similar workouts and exercise from home without having to pay for the upkeep of a full gym and staff.

 Exercising From Home Can Be Cheaper Than a Gym

 Working out at home can be much cheaper than paying for a gym membership.
 Period.
 Gym memberships often prey on unknowing customers and attractive up-front offers.
 Signing bonuses or discounted first months may bring you through the door.